San Anton Palace: Gardens

-Although the palace's architecture is not that remarkable, the main attraction is the San Anton Gardens.
-The gardens are laid out in a formal manner, with graceful walkways, sculptures, ornamental ponds with families of ducks and swans, and a small aviary.
+San Anton Gardens are laid out in a formal manner, with graceful walkways, sculptures, ornamental ponds with ducks, swans and turtles, and a small aviary.
+The gardens contain a number of fountains, one decorated with a statue relocated from Argotti Gardens.

 The gardens contain a large variety of trees and flowers from around the world, including a variety of palm trees, cypress, jacarandas, araucarias and other exotic plants, some of them over three centuries old.
 For many years it has been customary for visiting heads of state to plant a tree in memory of their stay in Malta.
-The gardens also contain an orangery, and it was once the practice of incumbent Governors to give baskets of oranges grown in the palace gardens as gifts at Christmas time.
+The gardens also contain an orangery, and it was once the practice of incumbent governors to give baskets of oranges grown in the palace gardens as gifts at Christmas time.

-The San Anton Gardens contain a number of fountains.
-One is decorated with a statue which was relocated from Argotti Gardens.

 Parts of the gardens were first opened to the public in the early 19th century by Admiral Sir Alexander Ball.
-They were enriched by General The 1st Marquess of Hastings, the second Governor of Malta, in the 1820s.
-Lord Hastings, an Anglo-Irish aristocrat, had previously served as Governor-General of India.
+They were enriched by General The 1st Marquess of Hastings, the second governor of Malta, in the 1820s.
+Lord Hastings, an Anglo-Irish aristocrat, had previously served as the governor-general of India.
 The gardens were reopened to the public in 1882.

 Events

 A number of events are held at San Anton Palace, including the annual Horticultural Spring Show.
-The Malta Community Chest Fund, a charitable organization headed by the President, also occasionally holds fund-raising events at the palace.
+The Malta Community Chest Fund, a charitable organization headed by the president, also occasionally holds fund-raising events at the palace.

 The President's Kitchen Garden is located across the street from San Anton Palace, close to Villa Bologna.
-While not being physically part of the palace, it is part of the property of the palace and under the President of Malta.
+While not being physically part of the palace, it is part of the property of the palace and under the president of Malta.
 It offers a privately contracted food retreat, and profits go to the Malta Community Chest Fund.